pnp/powershell/documentation/Connect-PnPOnline.md

 Connect-PnPOnline -Url "https://contoso.sharepoint.com" -Interactive -ClientId 6c5c98c7-e05a-4a0f-bcfa-0cfc65aa1f28
 ```

 Connects to the Azure AD, acquires an access token and allows PnP PowerShell to access both SharePoint and the Microsoft Graph.
-Notice that you will have to register your own App first, by means of Register-PnPEntraIDAdd to use this method.
-You will also have to provide the -ClientId parameter starting September 9, 2024.
-Alternatively, create an environment variable, call it "ENTRAID_APP_ID" and set the value to the app id you created.
+Notice that you will have to register your own App first, by means of `Register-PnPEntraIDApp` to use this method.
+You will also have to provide the `-ClientId` parameter starting September 9, 2024.
+Alternatively, create an environment variable, call it `ENTRAID_APP_ID` or `ENTRAID_CLIENT_ID` and set the value to the app id you created.
 If you use -Interactive and this environment variable is present you will not have to use -ClientId.

 ### EXAMPLE 10